Administrative Terms and Conditions

-Cancellation: A student who never attends classes at the institution after enrolling and informs the institution, or a student who informs the institution prior to completing the stated percentage of course materials and/or surpassing the stated days in the course (students outlined in “vocational trial period” may be an exception).
+Cancellation: A student who never attends course at the institution after enrolling and informs the institution, or a student who informs the institution prior to completing the stated percentage of course materials and/or surpassing the stated days in the course (students outlined in “vocational trial period” may be an exception).

-Withdrawal: A student who attends at least one class at the institution but does not complete his/her program.
+Withdrawal: A student who attends at least one class session at the institution but does not complete his/her program.

 Termination: A type of withdrawal initiated by the institution due to failure to meet one or more institutional policies.